ruiliuacd/atcgmagic/README.md

 	3. l (left join): as long as the ‘selected population’, referred as ‘ref-pop’, has the variants, then retain this variants and if any of the other populations’ VCF don’t have this records then search BAM file for depth information as 2.

  alignmultPopSnpPos() functon return the joint records of all input vcfs and can be output in any format (vcf/pedmap/genosnp), and will automaticlly update the toplevel variants table filling new records and update presenceflag, context, outgroup info and all fields.
  The 'presenceflag' will be set (through alterDB() function) for all SNPs for corresponding populations when alignmultPopSnpPos() function is called.
 For example, the after above command #1 or VJgendadi, this presenseflag will be filled as instructure of config.properties file.
-And the 'presenceflag' for a population/group would be re-set when some analysis include new vcf files of this population/group: e.g. old presenceflag | presenceflage for this vcf
+And the 'presenceflag' for a population/group would be re-set when some analysis include new vcf files of this population/group: e.g.

+ 	old presenceflag | presenceflage for this vcf
  	00 | 00	=	00
  	00 | 01	=	01
  	01 | 01	=	01
  	10 | 01	=	11
  	11 | 01	=	11

  One can also leave the 'presenseflag' unchanged, by seting 'callback' parameter to be None.
 Otherwise use a instance of class alterPresenceflag_Callback to set this mysql table field.

  fillcontextNoutgroup:

- with '-r Reference_genome_file.fa flanksequence_length' provided to fill 'context' column of toplevel mysql table by extracting flank seqs from Reference_genome_file.fa. with '-a xxx.VCFBAMconfig [[-a yyy.VCFBAMconfig]...]' provided to add columns correspondingly in toplevel variants table and fill the depth information for both ref and alt alleles that could serve as archic/outgroup populations to provide ancestral allele information.
+ With '-r Reference_genome_file.fa flanksequence_length' provided to fill 'context' column of toplevel mysql table by extracting flank seqs from Reference_genome_file.fa.
+ With '-a xxx.VCFBAMconfig [[-a yyy.VCFBAMconfig]...]' provided to add columns correspondingly in toplevel variants table and fill the depth information for both ref and alt alleles that could serve as archic/outgroup populations to provide ancestral allele information.

- If both -r and -a is provided, do the both.
+ If both -r and -a is provided, do the both. each -a recive one VCFBAMconfig file as value and write/append this file name to config.properties file 'outgroupvcfbamconfig_zju1ref=outgroup1.VCFBAMconfig;outgroup1.VCFBAMconfig;...'.
+One can also manully write this file and wait for the program automaticlly update the corresponding column info of toplevel table in subsequent analyses process that would invoke dynamicInsertUpdateAncestralContext() function. e.g. VJgendadi, Detectsignalacrossgenome -p early that would use the ancestral infromation.

  -C chromlistfilename.
 Required.
 Provide a file with chromosomes name and range/length each line.